UUFSB is a Safe Congregation that strives to protect children and youth. To find out more about what that means, click here.

 Nursery - Infants and toddlers (3 and under)

 Child Care Providers: Devon Hempe, Saimoen Anderson, Aurelia Masters, Daniella Kata

 For the youngest children, we provide warm, friendly care.
 We ask parents to stay with their children until they feel comfortable.
 Please pick up your children as soon as the service ends.

-Fourth and Fifth Grades
+Third, Fourth and Fifth Grades

 Sixth-Eighth Grades: Middle School

-Ninth-Twelfth Grades: Senior High Youth
+Eighth-Twelfth Grades: Senior High Youth Group

 UUCONNECT is a Long Island wide group of Unitarian Universalist families.
 Events are planned monthly throughout Long Island.
 In the past, these events have included: an apple-picking afternoon, a skating party, a Talent Show and Pasta Night, Picnics at Jones Beach and Eisenhower Park and an annual trip to New York City.
 Parents are required to attend with younger children.
 Senior High youth may attend on their own with parental permission.
 It is an excellent opportunity for our children and youth to meet other Unitarian Universalists.